-MART 103 INTRODUCTION TO FILM
+MART 113 INTRODUCTION TO VIDEO

-Students are introduced to the basic knowledge of video technology, and obtain the foundational knowledge to proceed towards building video-networking skills.
-Students will be shown how to create effective video production through writing a storyboard to the operation of the tools and their optimal use.
-They will learn how to use a video camera, how to operate a zoom lens, learn about picture composition and sound.
-Students will gain an overview of the functioning of the production model, the major pieces of video production equipment and their operation, and the specific functions of the production personnel.
+Students are introduced to the basic knowledge of video technology.
+They will learn how to use a video camera, how to operate a zoom lens, learn about picture composition, framing and sound.
+They will obtain the foundational knowledge to proceed towards building video-networking skills.
+Students will be shown how to create effective video production; they will gain an overview of the functioning of the production model, the major pieces of video production equipment and their operation, and the specific functions of the production personnel.
+Students will learn how to proficiently use the computer software and hardware necessary to manage and manipulate digital files in Adobe Premier, nonlinear editing software.
+(Formally MART 103 - Intro to Film)